adrichman/munchies/README.md

 Front-end: a framework might have helped me structure my code more cleanly.
 I figured it would be overkill for this project, but I came to find that I wasn't totally enjoying the process of navigating my code after all of my recent development having been done in angular, backbone, etc. I guess, for me, a little structure and convention can go a long way, even in a small app.

 ##Testing
 My biggest failure on this project was moving too quickly in the begining and not sticking with TDD.
-A test framework, Mocha, with tools like Chai, Supertest and Sinon, are all usually a good to help me with my development.
-However, I spun my wheels very long on what appears to be currently broken implementations in mocha for asynchronous testing.
-I found a number of issues on github where this has been identified, but it looks to me that mocha is probably without a devout maintainer at this stage.
+A test framework, Mocha, with tools like Chai, Supertest and Sinon, are all usually good to help me with my development.
+However, I spun my wheels very long on what appears to be currently broken implementations in Mocha for asynchronous testing.
 Without being able to successfully stub out any of the features of my API without my tests allowing me to resolve in callbacks or promises, I decided I would move forward with building and figure out which Mocha commit to roll back to later, or which past project to yank it from.
 It was a tough decision but I felt pressure to advance and build it out.
 Now I have an incomplete test suite and it's the absolute priority to fix this before implementing any new features.

 my blog: [www.adamrichman.com](http://www.adamrichman.com)